Ripser/ripser/README.md

 The main features of Ripser:

   - time- and memory-efficient
+  - less than 1000 lines of code in a single C++ file
   - support for coefficients in prime finite fields
-  - less than 1000 lines of code in a single C++ file
   - no external dependencies (optional support for Google's [sparsehash])

 Currently, Ripser outperforms other codes ([Dionysus], [DIPHA], [GUDHI], [Perseus], [PHAT]) by a factor of more than 40 in computation time and a factor of more than 15 in memory efficiency.
 (Note that [PHAT] does not contain code for generating Vietoris–Rips filtrations).

 Input formats currently supported by Ripser:

-  - comma-separated lower triangular distance matrix (preferred)
+  - comma-separated values lower triangular distance matrix (preferred)
-  - comma-separated lower triangular distance matrix (MATLAB output from the function `pdist`)
+  - comma-separated values upper triangular distance matrix (MATLAB output from the function `pdist`)
   - [DIPHA] distance matrix data

 Ripser's efficiency is based on a few important concepts and principles: